enovais96/UploadImageAsync/README.md

 # How to test
 You can use the Swagger collection after you bring the project up by accessing the URL: http://localhost:8080/swagger-ui/index.html

+# How to Copy the Images
+	1 - To copy the image you uploaded, use the command: docker cp upload-image-async-service:/tmp/images/IMAGE_NAME_RETURNED_IN_THE_RESPONSE DESTINATION_FOLDER
+	1 - To copy the processed image using Kafka, use the command: docker cp upload-image-async-service:/tmp/images/processed/IMAGE_NAME_RETURNED_IN_THE_RESPONSE DESTINATION_FOLDER